CarlosGtrz/FlatSerializer/README.md

 DeSerializeToQueue (*QUEUE pQueue)
 DeSerializeToFile (*FILE pFile)
 ```
-Fills the fields in the structure with the corresponding loaded columnd values and, for queues and files, adds a new record for each line.
+Fills the fields in the structure with the corresponding loaded column values and, for queues and files, adds a new record for each line.

 ## Utility
 ```